oldbop/SmallRenderer/README.md

 # SmallRenderer

-A simple software renderer built in C++
+A simple software renderer built in C

 ### Configure & Build